It's the default playbook across small-town North Carolina: skip the website. Just use Facebook. It's free, it's easy, everyone's already on it.

 About 20% of small businesses run Facebook as their entire online presence.1 No restaurant website.
 No Google Business Profile.
 No email list.
-Just a Facebook page with some photos, maybe the hours, and a handful of menu items posted three years ago.
-For a complete overview of what a restaurant website should do instead, check out our Restaurant Website Guide.
+Just a page with some photos, maybe the hours, and a handful of menu items posted three years ago.

-Here's why that's bleeding money - quietly, invisibly, every single day.
+Here's why that bleeds money quietly, every single day.

 In 30 seconds